CoinBlack/pyblackcointools/README.txt

-# Pybitcointools, Python library for Bitcoin signatures and transactions
+# Pyblackcointools, Python library for BlackCoin signatures and transactions

 ### Advantages: